adamjakab/BeetsPluginXtractor/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "\U0001F680 Feature request"
-about: Suggest a new idea for essentiaextractor
+about: Suggest a new idea for beets-xtractor

 ---

 ### Use case

-I'm trying to use the essentiaextractor plugin to...
+I'm trying to use the beets-xtractor plugin to...

 ### Solution